tinnlab/NOSI-Google-Cloud-Training/README.md

 The figure above shows the architecture of the learning module with Google Cloud infrastructure.
 First, we will create an VertexAI workbench with R kernel.
 The code and instruction for each Sub-Module is presented in a separate Jupyter Notebook.
 User can either upload the Notebooks to the VertexAI workbench or clone from the project repository.
 Then, users can execute the code directly in the Notebook.
-In our learning course, the Sub-Module 1 will download data from the public repository (e.g. GEO database) for preprocessing and save the processed data to a local file in VertexAI workbench and to the user's Google Cloud Storage Bucket.
-The output of the Sub-Module 1 will be used as inputs for all other Sub-Modules.
-The outputs of the Sub-Modules 2, 3, and 4 will be saved to local repository in VertexAI workbench and the code to copy them to the user's Cloud Bucket is also included.
+In our learning course, the submodule 01 will download data from the public repository (e.g. GEO database) for preprocessing and save the processed data to a local file in VertexAI workbench and to the user's Google Cloud Storage Bucket.
+The output of the submodule 01 will be used as inputs for all other submodules.
+The outputs of the submodules 02, 03, and 04 will be saved to local repository in VertexAI workbench and the code to copy them to the user's Cloud Bucket is also included.

 # <a name="SOF">Software Requirements</a>
-This learning Module does not require any computational hardware and local environment setting from users as the programs and scripts can be run in the browser-based development environment provided by Google.
+This learning module does not require any computational hardware and local environment setting from users as the programs and scripts can be run in the browser-based development environment provided by Google.
 However, users need to have Google email account, sufficient internet access, and a standard web-browser (e.g. Chrome, Edge, Firefox etc., Chrome browser is recommended) to create a Cloud Virtual Machine for analysis.